DebraChen/ML---Coding3/README.md

 drive.mount(‘/content/drive’)
 Which saves a bit of time after restarting the collab.
 There were so many errors, caused by a broken dataset.

 ## Summary
 There are still some more ways that I could prepare a dataset to use in the code, I was just focused on one way at this time, my output is still a bit raw, need some more time to train it to learn some more details.

 I felt white background and grey pics took less time to train the weight compared to the colourful, full pixels, or full of details images.

 The output visual is good to use for a music video but to make it more interactive with real-time control or music, I still need to work more on it.
-Hopefully, I could figure it out and make more exciting projects.
+Before that, I will training more datasets to cooperate with other musicians and preparing for the up coming shows.
+Hopefully, I could make more exciting projects.
 I felt it is not easy to train machine learning, but once it works, I feel so proud of it.
+Thanks CCI, Thanks to Rebeca and Terence.

 Github：https://github.com/DebraChen/ML---Coding3